 Brand storytelling will improve client relationships

-A good story captures the attention of 55% of business professionals.
-Good storytelling is not a skill many brands have mastered.
+A great story captures the attention of 55% of business professionals.
+Storytelling is not a skill many brands have mastered.
 Most brands think that talking about themselves or getting others to tell their story is the right choice.

 Voice search will change the narrative